nymtech/nym/tauri-wallet/webdriver/README.md

 please visit [Tauri Studio](https://tauri.studio/en/docs/usage/guides/webdriver/introduction), this will specify the additional drivers you need)
 * The path to run the application is set in the `wdio.conf.js` which lives in the root directory
-* Before running the suite you need to build the application and check that the application has built successfully, if so, you will have an executable sitting in the target directory in `src-tauri/*/nym_wallet` (refer to point 1)
+* Before running the suite you need to build the application and check that the application has built successfully, if so, you will have an executable sitting in the target directory in `tauri-wallet/target/*/nym_wallet` (refer to point 1)
 * The suite will not be able to detect elements on screen if you select a release build, however you can run tests against a release target

 ## Installation & usage
 *  `test excution happens inside /webdriver directory`
 *  `test data needs to be provided inside the user-data.json`
-*  `check the wdio.conf.cjs to see the activities and path location of the binary`
+*  `check the wdio.conf.cjs to see the test execution along with the path location of the binary`
 ```
 example:
 //mnemonic is a base64 enconded value, which is your 24 character passphrase, these values are for illustration purposes